-ARTICLE 12.
+ARTICLE 11.
 To see if the Town will vote to approve of the \$5,000,000 debt authorized by the Masconomet Regional School District for the purpose of paying costs of an owner's project manager (OPM) and design services in connection with the roof, HVAC, & Building Management System construction project at the High School/Middle School Building Complex, including the payment of all costs incidental and related thereto, provided, however, that such approval shall be contingent upon a vote of the Town to exclude the amounts necessary to pay its allocable share of this debt from the provisions of proposition two and one-half, or to take any other action relative thereto.

-Sponsored and supported by the Masconomet Regional School District School Committee Estimated Total Design Cost: \$5,000,000 (Boxford's Share: \$1,846,387.50)
+Sponsored and supported by the Masconomet Regional School District School Committee Estimated Total Design Cost: \$5,000,000 (Boxford's Share: \$1,846,388) Select Board to make recommendation at Town Meeting Finance Committee to make recommendation at Town Meeting,